-If the patient experiences fainting spells, dizziness, or lightheadedness, and neither the ECG nor the Holter revealed any arrhythmias, a tilt-table test may be performed.
-This monitors the patient's blood pressure, heart rhythm, and heart rate while they are moved from a lying to an upright position.
+If an individual experiences fainting spells, dizziness, or lightheadedness, and neither the ECG nor the Holter revealed any arrhythmias, a tilt-table test might be performed.
+This monitors blood pressure, heart rhythm, and heart rate while they are moved from a lying to an upright position.

-A healthy patient's reflexes cause the heart rate and blood pressure to change when moved to an upright position - this is to make sure the brain gets an adequate supply of blood.
+When reflexes work correctly, they cause the heart rate and blood pressure to change when moved to an upright position.
+This is to make sure the brain gets an adequate supply of blood.

-If the reflexes are inadequate, this could explain the fainting spells, etc.
+If the reflexes are inadequate, this could explain the fainting spells and associated symptoms.